j256/eclemma-failure/README.md

-This project demonstrates a strange issue with Junit, Easymock, Commons Logging, and EclEmma/Jacoco.
+This project demonstrates a strange issue with Junit, Commons Logging, and EclEmma/Jacoco.
 EclEmma is a (usually awesome) coverage tool that runs under eclipse and maven via jacoco plugin.

 See: